Tackling damp, condensation and mould

 - If drying clothes indoors ensure you open a window to help ventilate it.

 - If using a tumble dryer ensure you open a window to ventilate.

 - Allow adequate air circulation around furniture – don’t push sofas and wardrobes right up against walls.
-This will encourage mould growth on the walls.

 Tips to avoid condensation